Professor Anne-Maree Keenan OBE

 Anne-Maree has been the BRC's Training Lead since 2011 and Deputy Chair of the NIHR Infrastructure Training Forum, which works across the NIHR Infrastructure to support the development of our research trainees.
 Together with Dr Jackie Andrews, Anne-Maree is co-chair of the Leeds Female Leaders Network, supporting and developing female leaders across University of Leeds and the Leeds Teaching Hospitals Trust.
 Anne-Maree has been heavily inolved in the School of Medicine and the School of Healthcare's successful Athena SWAN Silver awards.
 Anne-Maree was awarded an OBE for services to podiatry in the 2018 Queens Birthday Honours List.

-- Assistant Director and Training Lead for the NIHR Leeds BRC
+- Deputy Director and Training Lead for the NIHR Leeds BRC

 - Research Theme Lead: Longterm Conditions, School of Healthcare